ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Deploy the Vault Secrets Operator
 ---------------------------------

-Now we need to deploy the **Vault Secrets Operator**.
-We can also then if the connection to Vault has been properly made:
+The next step is to deploy the **Vault Secrets Operator** followed by testing if the connection to Vault has been established:

 .. code-block:: bash
    :caption: Inspect VSO resources